Rage997/iPhone_IPcamera/README.md

 # Installation

 1. Jailbreak using checkrain and install Cydia.
-You can connect through ssh using usb connection by installing libusb (i.e. ```apt install libusb```) and then run:
+Search for "OpenSSH" and install the repo.
+Once installed you can either forward the connection through usb or search for the iphone IP.
+To forward ssh connection through usb run:

 ```iproxy 23 44```